IAM Best Practices for Secure and Efficient

 Organizations should:

-• Enforce periodic password changes
+• Make regular password changes mandatory.

 Use Multi-Factor Authentication (MFA)